 'Sex And Lies' Author Leila Slimani: 'Women's Lives Matter'

 The sex lives of people in Morocco are shaped by cultural forces — and also the penal code.
-Sex outside of marriage is illegal, and so is abortion in almost all cases.
+Sex outside marriage is illegal, and so is abortion in almost all cases.
 Adultery is punishable by prison time.
 And as for violating Morocco's cultural laws — those punishments fall mostly on women.

 The French-Moroccan writer Leila Slimani explores the places where desire, intimacy and the patriarchy collide in her new book, Sex and Lies: True Stories of Women's Intimate Lives in the Arab World.

 As a girl and then a teenager, Slimani says, "I always heard people speaking about girls as dangerous.
 The fact that you can be raped, that you can be attacked.
 And also that being a woman was being a temptress.
 So I've always had this idea that I had something in me that was dirty, that was not pure, and everyone was talking about the good girls.
 You know, this ideal of the good girl who is pure, who is, of course, a virgin, who is going to sacrifice herself for other people.
 And I could feel, even as a very young girl, that I was not this kind of girl.
-So I couldn't feel pure and I felt that I was going to disappoint my whole society."
+So I couldn't feel pure, and I felt that I was going to disappoint my whole society."

 Interview Highlights

-Note: This story was edited for radio by Noah Caldwell and Jolie Myers and was adapted for the Web by Petra Mayer.